Asthma: Causes, Symptoms and Treatment News

 Many things can trigger or worsen asthma symptoms.
 Your doctor will help you find out which things (sometimes called triggers) may cause your asthma to flare up if you come in contact with them.
 Triggers may include:

 - Viral upper respiratory infections, such as colds

-- Allergens from dust, animal fur, cockroaches, mold, and pollens from trees, grasses, and flowers
+- Allergens from dust, animal fur, cockroaches, mold, and pollen from trees, grasses, and flowers

-- Asthma rates vary between countries with prevalences between 1 and 18%.
+- Asthma rates vary between countries, with a prevalence between 1 and 18%.

 - While asthma is twice as common in boys as girls, severe asthma occurs at equal rates.

 - Adult women have a higher rate of asthma than men, and it is more common in the young than the old.